dcsil/CSC491/README.md

 There aren't any _required_ materials _per se_, but it is required that you bring a laptop to class with a fully functioning developer environment for your project. iPads/tablets are not recommended as the main vehicle unless you can develop on them.

 You will also need a [GitHub account](https://github.com/join).

-It is **required** to download, install, and set up [Zoom](https://zoom.us/) as this will be used for all communications throughout the term.

 ## Lecturer